kdm9/rab/src/01_prereq.md

 - How do I set the variable `frog` to the string value `Litoria`?
 - How do I print the value of the variable `frog`?
 - How do I loop through the numbers 1 to 10?
 And how about the looping through the files in the current directory?
-- Explain the difference between the following commands: `ls alice bob` and `ls "alice bob"`.
+- Explain the difference between the following commands: `ls alice bob`, `ls "alice bob"`, and `ls "$alice $bob"`.

 If there were bits of the above you weren't confident about, consider the following:

 - The [software carpentry shell-novice](https://swcarpentry.github.io/shell-novice/) course takes you from zero knowledge to the basics in a few hours.
-- Learn Bash in X minutes is a very condensed refresher course for those who once knew the above, or who know all the principles involved.
+- [Learn Bash in Y minutes](https://learnxinyminutes.com/docs/bash/) is a very condensed refresher course for those who once knew the above, or who know all the concepts involved.

-## SSH, and remote servers

-While not strictly needed, in pratice most of you will want to apply the lessons you learn in this book on some remote server rather than your laptop.
-SSH is the primary way you'll do this, so please know:

-- What in general is the point of using a remote server?
-- What does SSH achieve?
-- Some extremely basic networking terms, like domain name, user name, and port
-- How would I SSH into the server `headnode.cluster.com` as user `kevin`?
-- When you SSH into a server and type some command, where does that command run?
-- What is the differnece between a compute server and a cluster?

-- [The Linux Handbook](https://linuxhandbook.com/ssh-basics/) course is a reasonably concise but complete introduction to SSH.
-- [This SSH course](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work) isn't quite as nice but covers more details on the networking and cryptography underlying ssh.

 ## Basic git

-If you can't answer the following, then avail yourself of the resources below:
+If you can't answer the following...

-- Approximately how does git work?
+- At a high level, how does git work?
+- What is a repository?
+- What's the typical cycle of git commands needed to share a change with a remote repository?
 - What is a commit, and how does it differ from a branch?
 - What is a staged file, and how does one stage it?
 - How to I get git to send and receive changes from a remote repository?

-- What's the typical cycle of git commands needed to share a change with a remote repository?
+...then avail yourself of the resources below:

 - For complete beginners, the [software carpentry git course](https://swcarpentry.github.io/git-novice/) is great
-- For more advanced topics, the [git tutorial](https://git-scm.com/docs/gittutorial) itself is even better
+- For more advanced topics, the [git tutorial](https://git-scm.com/docs/gittutorial) itself is more complete
 - For a quick refresher, [Learn git in X minutes](https://learnxinyminutes.com/docs/git/) is concise yet reasonably complete